Wild Harvested Canadian

 Health Canada recommends to limit your daily intake of raw mushroom to 3.6g per day.

-More information about chaga dosage and chaga warnings can be found on our website.
+More information about chaga dosage and warnings can be found on our website.

 Best to consider any medicinal mushroom as a medicinal tonic to be enjoyed daily.
 A maximum of two cups daily is recommended.
-One cup in the morning and a second late afternoon around dinner time.
+Drinking chaga in the morning and a second late afternoon around dinner time.

 Prepared Chaga does not contain caffeine.
 The dark rich color comes from the tannins in the melanin which are released when brewing.